ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 async def send_requests(ctx, req_list) -> list[dict[str, Any]]
 ```

-`send_requests` is what actually communicates with the connector, and functions like `guarded_read` will build the
+`send_requests` is what actually communicates with the connector, and any functions like `guarded_read` will build the
 requests and then call `send_requests` for you.
 You can call `send_requests` yourself for more direct control, but make
 sure to read the docs in `connector_bizhawk_generic.lua`.